paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 # Redundancy

-Some systems can be greatly simplified our outright removed thanks to the above changes.
+Some systems can be greatly simplified or outright removed thanks to the above changes.
 This leads to reduced complexity around the systems that were hard to reason about and were sources of multiple bugs.

 ## Automatic Chilling

 Chilling is process of a validator dropping theirs intent to validate.
 This removes them from the upcoming NPoS solutions and effectively pushes them out of the validator set as quickly as of the next era (or 2 era in case of late offenses).
 All nominators of that validator were also getting unsubscribed from that validator.
 Validator could re-register their intent to validate at any time.

 Chilling had a myriad of problems.
 It assumes that validators and nominators remain very active and monitor everything.
 If a validator got slashed he was getting automatically chilled and his nominators were getting unsubscribed.
 This was an issue because of minor non-malicious slashes due to node operator mistakes or small bugs.
 Validators got those bugs fixed quickly and were reimbursed but nominator had to manually re-subscribe to the validator, which they often postponed for very lengthy amounts of time most likely due to simply not checking their stake.
+This forced unsubscribing of nominators was later removed but it leads back to the original quoted issue of offending validators simply re-registering their interest and continuing to attack the network.

 The biggest issue was that chilling in case of honest node slashes could lead to honest validators being somewhat quickly (next era) pushed out of the next validator set.
 This retains the validator set size but gives an edge to attackers as they can more easily win slots in the NPoS election.